Lifenity

 Home Healthcare

 BRCA is one of the well-studied tumour suppressor gene.
-There are two BRCA genes one is BRCA1 and the other is BRCA2.
-BRCA1 and BRCA2 are involved in the maintenance of genome stability, specifically the homologous recombination pathway for double-strand DNA repair.
+There are two BRCA gene one is BRCA1 and another is BRCA2.
+BRCA1 and BRCA2 are involved in maintenance of genome stability, specifically the homologous recombination pathway for double-strand DNA repair.

 BRCA1- and BRCA2-associated hereditary breast and ovarian cancer (HBOC) is characterized by an increased risk for female and male breast cancer, ovarian cancer (including fallopian tube and primary peritoneal cancers), and to a lesser extent other cancers such as prostate cancer, pancreatic cancer, and melanoma primarily in individuals with a BRCA2 pathogenic variant.